MicrosoftDocs/terminal/TerminalDocs/customize-settings/themes.md

 ### Application Theme

-This is the name of the color scheme used in the profile.
-Color schemes are defined in the `schemes` object.
-More detailed information can be found on the [Color schemes page](./color-schemes.md).
+This sets the UI theme of the application.
+This will stylize things such as buttons, the Command Palette, and other application UI elements.
+It can either be light or dark. `"system"` will use the same theme as Windows.

 **Property name:** `applicationTheme`